 Global Retry Settings

-Global settings are those Retry options that are used project-wide, these options must be in the retry_config/settings_global.asm file.
-To override any of these settings you can change the Local Settings.
+Global settings are those Retry options that are used project-wise, and they are found in the retry_config/settings_global.asm file.
+To override some of these settings on specific levels you can change the Local Settings.

 Contents